advaitapte/Impact-of-COVID-19-on-Airlines/README.md

-This is one the code and the csv files of one of my projects I finished during my college
+This is the code and the csv files of one of my projects I finished during my college